Tourism and Travel Around the World : Beaches to Visit Worldwide Beaches to Visit Worldwide - Tourism and Travel Around the World

 Frequently Asked Questions

 So, you're looking for the best beaches the world has to offer?
-That's a fun question because best really depends on what *you* want out of a beach trip.
+That's a fun question because best really depends on what you want out of a beach trip.
 Do you have kids in tow?
 Are you dreaming of riding some serious waves?
-Or just want to chill in peace and quiet?
+Or do you just want to chill in peace and quiet?
 I’ve got some ideas for you.

 Family-Friendly Fun in the Sun